Rashmi7228/Luminous-Coder/README.md

 ---

+## 🤔 Why We Built This
+During our hackathon, we focused on real challenges faced by ASHA workers in rural areas.
+We identified that unreliable internet connectivity and manual record-keeping were the biggest bottlenecks.

+So instead of building a typical online system, we designed a solution that works **completely offline first**, ensuring uninterrupted usage in low-resource environments.

+---

 ## 🚀 Key Features

 ### 📱 Mobile App (React Native)
 - Offline data entry using SQLite
-- Simple and user-friendly interface
+- Simple UI designed for non-technical users
 - Sync button for uploading data
 - Works without internet

 ### 🧠 Risk Detection
-Rule-based logic:
+Rule-based logic implemented directly in the mobile app:
 - Blood Pressure > 140 → **High Risk**
 - Missed Vaccination → **Medium Risk**
 - TB Symptoms → **High Risk**

 ### 🌐 Backend (Node.js + Express)
-- REST APIs for data sync
+- REST APIs for syncing patient data
-- Centralized data storage
+- Centralized storage in MongoDB
-- Handles multiple users
+- Handles multiple records efficiently

 ### 💻 Web Dashboard
 - View all patient records